 A lot parents carry guilt for harboring feelings of sadness or anger in regards to Autism.
 As if you’re not allowed to feel drained after a meltdown, or you shouldn’t be upset when your day turns sour due to a sensory overload, or you that you don’t need time to decompress yourself.
 None of this true, you’re allowed to feel.
-Your love for your child doesn’t diminish because you are feeling angry about your child’s epilepsy or over whelming sensory issues.
-You can feel that way and still love your child more than life its self.
 You can still be a loving parent and feel sad about the tough stuff, because after all you are human.

 Take your pain, and your overwhelming sadness at the moment and face it.
 It’s okay to be mad or even angry, but don't dwell on it too long.
 Recognizing your emotions isn’t the problem.
 It’s what you do with your feelings and how you express them that matters.

 Darkness tends to spread rapidly inside us at our most vaunrerable moments, causing us to sometimes get stuck in the dark.